7rujerry/Scholastic-Analytics/README.md

 realistic scenario, the data presented is not fully cleaned and there are many additional interesting variables which it is the job of the analyst to identify and evaluate.

-The question that need to be answered are the ones shown below.
+**The questions that need to be answered are shown below.**

-What trends do you see in the data, among / demographics, genre/ theme, and price?
+1. What trends do you see in the data, among / demographics, genre/ theme, and price?
-What does the data suggest about Scholastic’s distribution channels, and how would you recommend structuring a distribution strategy?
+2. What does the data suggest about Scholastic’s distribution channels, and how would you recommend structuring a distribution strategy?
-What other publically available data can you append (Census, state, region, etc.), to provide further insight?
+3. What other publically available data can you append (Census, state, region, etc.), to provide further insight?
-Formulate a unified strategy for marketing between the two channels.
+4. Formulate a unified strategy for marketing between the two channels.
-Where are there areas of significant overlap between the channels, and what strategy do you suggest to prevent unintentional competition between channels?
+5. Where are there areas of significant overlap between the channels, and what strategy do you suggest to prevent unintentional competition between channels?